-- (a) To provide a more attractive and varied living environment than would be possible through the strict application of R-1, R-2 and R-3 district requirements. - (b) To encourage a more intimate, efficient and aesthetic use of open space. - (c) To encourage developers to use a more creative approach in the development of land. - (d) To encourage variety in the physical development pattern of residential areas. - 2.
-P.U.D.
-Requirements: - (a) Planned Unit Developments are contemplated to be primarily residential in nature.
+- (a) To provide a more attractive and varied living environment than would be possible through the strict application of R-1, R-2 and R-3 district requirements. - (b) To encourage a more intimate, efficient and aesthetic use of open space. - (c) To encourage developers to use a more creative approach in the development of land. - (d) To encourage variety in the physical development pattern of residential areas.

+2. P.U.D.
+Requirements:

+- (a) Planned Unit Developments are based in design policies and objectives that appear in the Comprehensive Plan and are contemplated to be primarily residential in nature and shall be no less than seventy fire (75) acres.
 However, Planned Unit developments of sufficient size and appropriate character may have certain limited commercial development which is incidental to the Planned Unit Development.
-Permitted Uses shall be as shown in the Table of Permitted Uses. - (b) Commercial establishments of a convenience and service nature may be permitted, with the express approval of the Planning Commission and the Board of Appeals.
+Permitted Uses shall be as shown in the Table of Permitted Uses. - (b) Planned Unit Developments may contain Commercial establishments of a convenience and service nature upon issuance of a special exception approved by the Planning Commission and the Board of Appeals.
+The Planned Unit Development should contain uses which serve a larger area than a neighborhood and also may contain community facilities such as a post office branch, a library branch, etc. The main commercial uses in this area are service-oriented for daily convenience goods such as dry cleaners, food stores, barber shop, delicatessen, drug store, book, newspaper and magazine store, shoe repair, and similar uses.
+Also, community meeting areas and other cultural-oriented uses.
 Such commercial establishments shall be an integral part of the plan for the P.U.D.
-The total aggregate area of all the commercial establishments and their parking area shall not occupy more than five (5%) percent of the gross area of the P.U.D.
-Commercial areas shall be of two types: - (1) Small neighborhood convenience centers may include laundry and dry cleaning establishments, beauty and barber shops, and retail food establishments.
+The total aggregate area of all the commercial establishments and their parking area shall not occupy more than 15%, or 20 acres whichever is less, of the gross area of the P.U.D.
+Commercial areas shall be of two types: - (1) Small neighborhood convenience centers as defined in section 515 below.
 No commercial establishment shall be constructed until twenty-five (25%) percent of the residential units are completed.
-Centers may include one or more stores. - (2) Planned commercial centers shall be a group of commercial uses compatible with the residential nature of the P.U.D.
-These may include but are not limited to medical and professional offices, general retail stores, floor stores, and one automobile service station.
-Planned commercial centers shall be permitted only in a P.U.D. of two hundred (200) acres or more.
-No construction of the planned commercial center shall begin until fifty (50%) percent of the total planned residential units are complete. - (3) The Planning Commission may also approve and/or require land and places for public assembly, recreational buildings, public buildings and accessory buildings, or may require the reservation of lands for such use, if it is deemed they are advantageous or necessary for the purpose of serving the Planned Unit Development and local community.
+Centers may include one or more stores. - (2) More intense "Commercial Centers" or "CC" will be permitted with PUDs of at least 200 acres in size.
+Planned commercial centers shall be a group of commercial uses compatible with the residential nature of the P.U.D.
+These may include but are not limited to medical and professional offices, general retail stores, floor stores and one automobile service station.
+No construction of the planned commercial center shall begin until fifty (50%) percent of the total planned residential units are complete. - (3) The Planning Commission may also approve and/or require land and places for public assembly, recreational buildings, public buildings and accessory buildings, or may require the reservation of lands for such use, if it is deemed, they are advantageous or necessary for the purpose of serving the Planned Unit Development and local community.

-(b) Where Permitted:
+(c) Where Permitted:

 Planned Unit Developments are special exceptions in the R-1, R-2 and R-3 Districts.
-In general a Planned Unit development is contemplated in residential zones where tracts of suitable location, size and character exist.
-The uses and structures proposed are to be planned and developed according to the requirement and procedures of this ordinance.
+In general, a Planned Unit development is contemplated in residential zones where tracts of suitable location, size and character exist.
+The uses and structures proposed are to be planned and developed according to the requirement and procedures of this Code.
 Planned Unit Developments shall be approximately located with respect to the general pattern of urban development existing or proposed, and to existing public and private facilities and services.

-(c) Computation of Dwelling Units Permitted:
+(d) Computation of Dwelling Units Permitted: